-If you are interested in contributing content or funds to this site, check out /contribution for a full policy.
+If you are interested in contributing to this site, check out /contribution for a full policy.

 Several training plaforms provide access to a z/OS or Linux on Z instance for training.
 While access are complementary, you are often limited on what you can do on the system.

 The following resource is only available for faculty from accredited academic institutions for teaching and research purposes.

 If you have the funds and/or access, there are a few offerings from IBM where you can get access to z/OS.
 Some of the offerings below provides emulation of z/OS on an x86 machine, while other requires that you be an existing IBM customer or independent software vendor to gain access to the products.

 Amongst the listing, only IBM Z Development and Test Environment and IBM Wazi as a Service are currently available for the general public - albeit at a high cost.